SpudMonkey7k/neopets-flash-fix-VM/README.md

 > nvldumdx.dll
 > nvldumd.dll

-You might get this error, just ignore it:
+You might get this error, just ignore it (it's from not having a blank line after the last entry, I believe):
 > Data of type REG_MULTI_SZ cannot contain empty strings.
 > Registry Editor will remove all empty strings found.